awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 Amazon RDS supports DB instances running several versions of PostgreSQL\.
 You can create DB instances and DB snapshots, point\-in\-time restores and backups\.
 DB instances running PostgreSQL support Multi\-AZ deployments, read replicas, Provisioned IOPS, and can be created inside a VPC\.
 You can also use Secure Socket Layer \(SSL\) to connect to a DB instance running PostgreSQL\.

 Before creating a DB instance, you should complete the steps in the [Setting up for Amazon RDS](CHAP_SettingUp.md) section of this guide\.

 You can use any standard SQL client application to run commands for the instance from your client computer\.
 Such applications include *pgAdmin*, a popular Open Source administration and development tool for PostgreSQL, or *psql*, a command line utility that is part of a PostgreSQL installation\.
 To deliver a managed service experience, Amazon RDS doesn't provide host access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application\.
 Amazon RDS doesn't allow direct host access to a DB instance by using Telnet or Secure Shell \(SSH\)\.

 Amazon RDS for PostgreSQL is compliant with many industry standards\.
 For example, you can use Amazon RDS for PostgreSQL databases to build HIPAA\-compliant applications and to store healthcare\-related information, including protected health information \(PHI\) under a completed Business Associate Agreement \(BAA\) with AWS\.
 Amazon RDS for PostgreSQL also meets Federal Risk and Authorization Management Program \(FedRAMP\) security requirements\.
-Amazon RDS for PostgreSQL has received a FedRAMP Joint Authorization Board \(JAB\) Provisional Authority to Operate \(P\-ATO\) at the FedRAMP HIGH Baseline within the AWS GovCloud \(US\-West\) Region\.
+Amazon RDS for PostgreSQL has received a FedRAMP Joint Authorization Board \(JAB\) Provisional Authority to Operate \(P\-ATO\) at the FedRAMP HIGH Baseline within the AWS GovCloud \(US\) Regions\.
 For more information on supported compliance standards, see [AWS cloud compliance](https://aws.amazon.com/compliance/)\.

 To import PostgreSQL data into a DB instance, follow the information in the [Importing data into PostgreSQL on Amazon RDS](PostgreSQL.Procedural.Importing.md) section\.

 **Topics**
 + [Common management tasks for PostgreSQL on Amazon RDS](#CHAP_PostgreSQL.CommonTasks)